 text property

 If the external artifact is a text artifact, an artifactContent object SHOULD contain a property named text whose value is a string containing the relevant text.
 Since SARIF log files are encoded in UTF-8 ([RFC3629]; see §3.1), this means that if the external artifact is a text artifact in any encoding other than UTF-8, the SARIF producer SHALL transcode the text to UTF-8 before assigning it to the text property.
-The SARIF producer SHALL escape any characters that [RFC8259] requires to be escaped.
+The SARIF producer SHALL escape any characters that JSON [RFC8259] requires to be escaped.

 Notwithstanding any necessary transcoding and escaping, the SARIF producer SHALL preserve the text artifact’s line breaking convention (for example, "\n" or "\r\n").